-The detailed design requirements for driveways are outlined in Clause 5.3.5 Vehicular access of the R-Codes - Volume B, Clause 3.7 Access of the Residential Design Codes - Part C, and Australian Standard AS2890.1 Parking Facilities: Off street Parking.
+The detailed design requirements for driveways are outlined in Clause 5.3.5 Vehicular access of the R-Codes - Volume 1 and Australian Standard AS2890.1 Parking Facilities: Off street Parking.

 Some of the key requirements are summarised below.

 If my property has multiple street frontages, from which street boundary should I gain vehicle access?